MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/expanddl-operation.md

 > [!NOTE]
 > The schema that describes these elements is located in the EWS virtual directory of the computer that is running MicrosoftExchange Server 2007 that has the Client Access server role installed.

-## Successful ExpandDL Response example
+## Successful ExpandDL response example

 ### Description